mk12/mini-pinions/notes.md

 ## Home stretch

 **[30 Oct.
 2013]**
 I spent a lot of time today working on planet collision and the score mechanism.
 I've added any last-minute features that I could, and then started tying up the loose ends.
 At 9:00 p.m.
 I stopped working on the code and started working on the data to drive the game: the levels.
+This took longer than I was expecting.
+I also added a screen that remembers past high scores, and I encountered a few bugs while doing that.

 ## Reflection

 **[31 Oct.
 2013]**
-Something.
+Not surprisingly, I realize now that I overestimated in my proposal for _Mini Pinions_ (although, to be fair, I didn't know how long we would have so I thought it better to have too many things on the list rather than too few).
+I would have liked to implement a few more features, but the quality is more important than quantity.
+I did not spread myself too thin – of the features I chose to tackle, for each one I designed a thorough and proper solution.
+I am very happy with the visual product and with the code.

+The planets-above-the-sky idea turned out to be successful – more so than I had imagined.
+It makes the game unique, which is good because it doesn't have much originality elsewhere.
+I think the transitions between sky and space turned out especially great.

+I am glad that I decided to do this project in Clojure.
+Writing a game in a functional language was a great experience and I learned quite a bit.